 Ph.D.
 University of Virginia, 1983

-Professor Norrell is the Fulbright Distinguished Chair in American Studies at the University of Tübingen for 2010-2011.
-A native of Alabama, he earned the B.A. and Ph.D. at the University of Virginia.
-Professor Norrell writes mainly about American race relations.
-In 2009 Norrell published a revisionist biography, Up from History: the Life of Booker T. Washington, to some acclaim.* In 2005 he published a well-reviewed interpretive synthesis of race relations in the twentieth-century United States, The House I Live In: Race in the American Century.
+Professor Norrell has held the Bernadotte Schmitt Chair of Excellence since 1998.
+He writes mainly about American race relations.
+In 2015, Norrell published Alex Haley and the Books that Changed a Nation, which covers the rise to national celebrity and great literary influence of Haley.
+In 2009 his revisionist biography, Up from History: the Life of Booker T. Washington, appeared to some acclaim.* In 2005 he published a well-reviewed interpretive synthesis of race relations in the twentieth-century United States, The House I Live In: Race in the American Century.
 His book Reaping the Whirlwind: The Civil Rights Movement in Tuskegee won the Robert F. Kennedy Book Award in 1986.
-He has published other books on the history of the American South.
-He is the author of 20 scholarly articles.
+He has published ten other books on the history of the American South.
+He is the author of 25 scholarly articles.
 He has given invited lectures at Heidelberg Oxford University, the University of Cambridge, the University of North Carolina, and the University of Tübingen, and several other universities.

 *[see New York Times book review and Washington Post article].